Snelling & Dayton station

-Snelling & Dayton is a bus rapid transit station on the Metro A Line in Saint Paul, Minnesota.
+Snelling & Dayton is a bus rapid transit station on the Metro A Line and B Line in Saint Paul, Minnesota.

 The station is located at the intersection of Dayton Avenue on Snelling Avenue, just south of Marshall Avenue.
 Both station platforms are located near-side of Dayton Avenue.
-The METRO B Line, an upcoming bus rapid transit line, is planned to share existing station infrastructure.
-The B Line is currently in early planning stages, and is expected to begin operation 2022 between Uptown, Minneapolis and Downtown Saint Paul.

 The station opened June 11, 2016 with the rest of the A Line.
+The B Line started service here upon opening on June 14, 2025.